Registration renewal for the 2024-2025 registration year opens February 1, 2024, and closes March 31, 2024 at 11:59 p.m. ET.

 Revocation and Reinstatement

-If the Registrar suspends a Certificate of Registration and the member does not take the steps outlined above to lift the suspension, the Registrar has authority to revoke the member’s certificate two years after the day it was suspended.
+If the Registrar suspends a Certificate of Registration and the individual does not take the steps outlined above to lift the suspension, the Registrar has authority to revoke the registrant’s certificate two years after the day it was suspended.
 Again, this status will be reflected on the Public Register.

 For more information about the conditions associated with suspensions, revocations and reinstatement, see sections 23 to 27 of the Registration Regulation.
 If you have any questions, please contact us at firstname.lastname@example.org.